followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/85 Charts - Data Binding/40 Set a Value Field.md

 			}]
 		};

 	Certain series types require several value fields to be specified for one series.
 In these instances, data source fields must be set using options particular to a specific series type.
-For example, the following code snippet shows how to specify value fields for a [Range Area](/Documentation/Guide/Widgets/Chart/Series_Types/#Range_Area) and [Range Bar](/Documentation/Guide/Widgets/Chart/Series_Types/#Range_Bar) series.
+For example, the following code snippet shows how to specify value fields for a [range series](/Documentation/Guide/Widgets/Chart/Series_Types/Range_Series/).

 		<!--JavaScript-->var rangeDataSource = [
 			{ month: 'January', min1: 36, max1: 43.29, min2:  42.12, max2: 49.91 },